 The resulting figure will allow you to measure how employee absenteeism affects the workflow in a department.

-As a business leader, you should expect your staff to do overtime every now and again.
+Regular workdays are mostly 8 hours long.
+But as a business leader, you should expect your staff to work overtime every now and then.

 However, when overtime becomes not only excessive but also a regular occurrence, it becomes a cause for concern.

 From as far back as 1990, experts have investigated the relationship between absenteeism and overtime.

 If an employee always requests over time, it suggests that they are being overworked.

 In such cases, this is the warning sign that an employee may decide to leave their post and look for a less time-consuming job.

 Since this metric is based on excessive overtime, you will need two variables:

 - Total revenue gained

 Both variables need to reflect the same timeframe.

 Once you have those two figures calculated, you need to determine whether the amount of revenue gained can justify the overtime logged.